Tselot8/airbnb-clone-project/README.md

 **Airbnb Clone - Backend-Focused Learning Project**

 ## 🚀 Overview
-The Airbnb Clone Project is a full-stack web application designed to replicate the core functionality of a booking platform like Airbnb.
+The Airbnb Clone Project is a backend system designed to replicate the core functionality of a booking platform like Airbnb.
 It focuses on building a robust backend to manage user interactions, property listings, bookings, and payments using technologies like Django, PostgreSQL, and GraphQL.
 The project aims to provide hands-on experience in backend systems, database design, API development, and application security to create a scalable and efficient platform.

 ## 👥 Team Roles
 - ➡️ **Backend Developer**: Implements API endpoints, designs database schemas, and handles business logic to support features like user authentication and property management.